RuiVarela/rengine/README.md

 ## Applications
 Since this was "fun time" code, it probably is not ready to be used in production,
 but there are a set of cool things on the engine
-- Friendly C++ ecosystem with cross supper on linux and windows
+- Friendly C++ ecosystem with cross support on linux and windows
   - Native windowing
   - Nice threading system with synchronization objects
   - Better file handling